CPM Impacts the Project Schedule

 For large and complex projects, it is best to use specialized software.
-These software generate data, such as activity float, automatically for you.
+This software helps generates data, such as activity float, automatically for you.
 Next, let’s take a look at some Critical Path Method disadvantages.

 There aren’t many disadvantages to the Critical Path Method.
 Mentioned below are the cons of the Critical Path Method.